AzJRC/hand_gesture_recognition/README.md

 ## Current gestures

-1. Touch your thumb with your index finger two times to enable the volume controller
+1. Enable Volume Controler
-    - Touch your fingers and then separate them.
+    - Approach your index finger and your thumb.
-    - Repeat 2 times.
-    - You have to be around 30 to 50 cm away of the camera.
+    - Wait 3 seconds.
+    - Adjust volume using the distance between your index finger and your thumb.
+    - Stay 3 seconds in the desired volume.

 ## What if not works?